jank-lang/jank/README.md

 ```

 ## Resource management
 Scope-based resource management ties resource ownership to object lifetimes.
-Types can take advantage of this by overloading `destruct` to perform any custom logic upon destruction.
+Types can take advantage of this by overloading `/std/destruct!` to perform any custom logic upon destruction.

 Constructors are just normal functions, idiomatically named the same as the type.
 Aggregate initialization is used in constructors, or to initialize without using constructors, using `new`; all members must be specified.